ISO 26262-Compliant Safety Analysis Methods

 Figure 5.
 FTA and FMEA Combined Analyses Diagram - ISO 26262 - 10:2018(E)

-E/E systems are composed of numerous elements can sub-components.
-FTA and FMEA can be combined to provide a complementary safety analysis method that balances top-down and bottom-up methods.
-Figure 5 shows a possible combination of FTA and FMEA.
-The base events originate from different FMEA (marked as FMEA A-E in this example), these base events derived from analyses conducted at a lower level of abstraction (such as sub-components, components or module levels).
-In this case, base events 1 and 2 derive from the failures detected in FMEA D, and failures from FMEA B are not used in FTA.
+E/E systems consist of numerous components and sub-components.
+FTA and FMEA can be combined to provide a complementary safety analysis method that balances top-down and bottom-up approaches.
+Figure 5 illustrates the possible combination of FTA and FMEA.
+The base events in the figure originate from different FMEAs (marked as FMEA A-E in this example).
+These base events are derived from analyses conducted at a lower levels of abstraction (such as sub-components, components or modules).
+In this case, base event 1 and 2 are derived from failures detected in FMEA D, while failures from FMEA B are not used in FTA.

 Figure 6.
 Safety Analyses in the Safety Life Cycle